SUMMER24-R-Coffee/R-Coffee_App/README.md

 3. Sync the project with Gradle files.
 4. Run the application on an emulator or a connected device.
 ### Usage
-Once the app is installed, you can start managing your coffee-related tasks.
-The app provides an intuitive UI to help you get started quickly.
+You have to installed [Backend](https://github.com/SUMMER24-R-Coffee/R-Coffee_Server) run backend with xampp or workbench before install the app, you can start managing your coffee-related tasks after run app.
+The app provides an intuitive UI to help you get started quickly.,

 ### Screen shot
 | | |